 A major theme in Sin City is that nearly all of the main villains are public figures that are beloved by the media and citizens.
 This is mostly seen in the Roark family, a family of crimebosses that hold religious and political offices and have had a tight grip over the city for over a century now.

-Omar Ben Salaad in the Tintin book The Crab With the Golden Claws.
+Omar Ben Salaad in the The Adventures of Tintin book The Crab With the Golden Claws.
 He's a well-respected trader who uses his reputation as a cover for an opium smuggling ring.

 Recently in the Sonic the Hedgehog comics, this status was bestowed on long-time villain Ixis Naugus.
 Due to a combination of the public's mistrust of NICOLE following her previous brainwashing by the Iron Queen (fueled by Naugus' own Hate Plague magic) and Naugus' own actions to defend New Mobotropolis from both Eggman and the Battle Bird Armada, his support amongst the citizens reaches the point that they gladly appoint him their king.